TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 11. Implement a URL proxy mechanism to serve each repository in a different page under the same URL.
 12. Introduce rate limiting for API calls to mitigate potential abuse or unintentional high traffic.
 Establish a rate limit threshold based on expected usage.
 13. Enhance the user interface to better handle long texts or dynamic text being streamed during actions.
+14. Implementation of role-based management.
+This feature would allow administrators to define specific roles with associated permissions, determining which commands each role is permitted to execute.
+This additional layer of security would provide finer control over the actions users can perform on the server.

 ## Conclusion